KevCaz/KevCaz.github.io/content/notes/cli/cloc.md

 Also, <i class='fab fa-r-project'></i> users would be happy to know that there is a package available on GitHub, written by [Bob Rudis](https://github.com/hrbrmstr/cloc), that wraps around the Perl script used in cloc and that returns the results as a data frame.
-So for instance, I can the same count for my rcites package with R:
+So for instance, I can do the same count for my rcites package with R:

 ```R
 R> # install.packages("remotes") # if needed